CSS360-2025-Fall/YSDS/report.md

 Debugging becomes harder due to misleading error logs.

 Fix -> Return an HTTP 200 status with a valid interaction response, such as an ephemeral message indicating that the command is unrecognized.

+# Challenge Command Regression – Doug

+During development, someone accidentally deleted the `if (name === 'challenge')` portion in `commands.js` while the rest of the registration script stayed intact.
+Discord still exposes `/challenge` to users, but the server no longer routes those interactions and instead falls through to the unknown-command fallback, returning HTTP 400 “Interaction failed.”
+This regression blocks every rock–paper–scissors match and shows how easy it is for command handling to break when a single branch disappears without tests or automated safeguards.

+# Command Copy Drift – Doug

+Multiple math command descriptions and option labels in `commands.js` have diverged from the actual behavior. `/add` advertises “a * b”, and `/sub` swaps the minuend/subtrahend descriptions.
+The slash-command UI still renders these strings, so contributors and testers see misleading guidance and risk assuming the handlers are wrong.
+Because Discord globally caches command metadata, fixing typos requires a full re-register cycle, making drift expensive.
+We should repair the text and add a quick checklist (or test) so future edits don’t let the copy fall out of sync again.